SUDHANSHU0/Fork-and-clone/README.md

 # Fork-and-clone

 This is a repo demostrate the fork in clone workflow

 ## my favourite ice cream is paper work

-  * Chocolate
+- Chocolate
-  * Vanilaa
+- Vanilaa

+steve's favourite ice cream is Kesari